Pizza Babka

 - Use a thicker tomato sauce as a topping.
 If your sauce is too thin, reduce it on the stove for 15 – 20 minutes.

-- Cook and dry any vegetables before adding as a topping.
+- Cook and dry any vegetables before adding them as a topping.
 Ensure everything is cooled – adding warm toppings to the dough will start to melt the butter in the dough.

 - Refrigerate the rolled babka before slicing.
 This will help minimize tomato sauce and other toppings spilling out when the dough roll is sliced in half.